rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 A dynamic subscription request MUST be declined if a publisher determines that it may be unable to provide update records meeting the terms of an *establish-subscription* RPC request.

 Below is a tree diagram for *establish-subscription* YANG RPC.
-All objects contained in this tree are described in the YANG module in {{yp-lite-yang-module}}.
+All objects contained in this tree are described in the YANG module in {{yang-push-2-yang-module}}.

 ~~~~ yangtree
 {::include generated-tree-output/establish-subscription.txt}